ryanstraight/academic-kickstart/content/post/2019-12-08-privacy/index.md

 See, there really is no viable alternative to Facebook.
 Not really.
 There are networks out there that are _trying_ (Peepeth comes to mind but the blockchain integration, while good in theory, is just too overly complicated for widespread adoption, at least right now) and some that are so focused on anti-censorship that they turn into magnets for alt-right hate, but none that even come close to being as ubiquitous and entangled with our daily lives (for better or worse).

 On the other hand, you have something really promising like [Okuna](https://www.okuna.io/en/home), which is still in private beta but is open source and focused on respecting user privacy.
 Looking forward to getting in there.
 Christmas present, perhaps?

+**Update**: Okuna's not gotten the funding it had hoped to get recently so it's unclear if it will ever actually come to fruition.
+Worse comes to worse, you can always stand up your own Mastodon or just invite your friends to Keybase and start a Team!

 That said, I'm still [on Twitter](https://twitter.com/ryanstraight) but have moved mostly away from using Instagram.
 Nobody's perfect.